hudsonchen/nest_bq/README.md

 # Nested Kernel Quadrature

-This repository contains the implementation of the code for the paper "Nested Expectations with Kernel Quadrature"
+This repository contains the implementation of the code for the paper "Nested Expectations with Kernel Quadrature".

 ## Installation